A car seat is a life saving device.

 St. Rose Hospitals (Dignity Health) provides parents with the opportunity to schedule a car seat check with a CPST at locations in Henderson and the SW area.
 Car seat safety checks are done by appointment for a $10 fee.
 Please call 702.616.4902 for an appointment and locations.

 AAA offices locally offer free car seat inspections by appointment.
-The following locations have CPSTs on staff:
+You do not have to be a member for this benefit.
+The following locations currently have CPSTs on staff:

 3312 W. Charleston Blvd * Maura Flores: (702) 415-2245